Below is a list of Frequently Asked Questions – FAQ.

 Will the massage hurt?

 Massage should not hurt.
-When someone gets a massage the pain level should never go past a 4 or 5 on their 0-10 pain scale.
+When someone gets a body massage the pain level should never go past a 4 or 5 on their 0-10 pain scale.
 If the therapist is using too much pressure and goes past a 4 or 5 the client needs to alert the massage therapist.
-The reasoning behind this is that when too much pressure is used the client’s muscles will tighten up and the massage will no longer be beneficial.
+The reasoning behind this is that when too much pressure is used the client’s muscles will tighten up.
+As the muscles tighten the massage becomes less beneficial.

 Do I need to do anything special during or after the massage?

-All you need to do during the massage is relax and provide feedback occasionally.
-Too much pressure or not enough, too hot or cold etc. During a massage there are a lot of toxins released from the muscles.
+All you need to do during the massage is to relax and provide occasional feedback.
+Examples include too much pressure, not enough pressure, too hot or cold, and so on.
+During a massage, there are a lot of toxins released from the muscles.
 It is important to drink plenty of water following the massage to help flush the toxins out of the body.

 What should I wear to the massage?

 You can wear what you want.
 The massage therapist will ask you to undress to your comfort level.
 Most clients undress down to their underwear and some take everything off.
-Each client is covered and properly draped throughout the massage.
+We professionally cover and drape each client throughout the massage.

 What do I get for my time?

 When you get a massage with Dubuque Massage Therapy LLC, you get the full amount of time on the table that you pay for.
-Our Licensed Massage Therapists (LMT) typically schedule 30 minutes between appointments so that they can provide the best client service.
-This allows them to properly clean the table and change the sheets.
-Additionally, this is a benefit because you have time to fill out the intake form, undress and dress, and ask questions that you have before or after the massage without it cutting into your actual massage time.
-At Dubuque Massage Therapy LLC a 60 minute massage means 60 minutes on the table.
+Our Licensed Massage Therapist (LMT) Becky typically schedule 30 minutes between appointments.
+This allows time for proper cleaning procedures and to provide the best client service.
+This allows our massage therapists to properly clean the table, clean the office, and change the sheets.
+Additionally, this is a benefit because you have time to fill out the intake form, undress and dress, and ask questions that you have before or after the massage.
+These items do not cut into your actual massage time.
+At Dubuque Massage Therapy LLC a 60-minute massage means 60 minutes on the table.

 Where did you get your education?